 2015-2017, Research Enterprise Innovation Fund (REIF) in collaboration with Coastal Housing Group and the University of Plymouth.
 Investigating fire performance in general needs housing.

 2018-2020, Smart Expertise in collaboration with a number of housing associations to implement the BFS&R Protocol into their fire risk assessments in existing specialised dwellings across Wales.
 This is to enable identification of both inadequate active and also passive fire protection measures, which can be upgraded so that specialised dwellings provide a healthy and safe environment for their vulnerable tenants.
 Funded 50% by the Welsh Government.

 2018-2020, Research Innovation Award 2, in collaboration with a number of partners to investigate and test further the connections between thermal, acoustic and fire (TAF) performance in new dwellings during the detailed design, construction and commissioning processes.

 2018-2020, the University partner in the Home Grown Homes project, led by Woodknowledge Wales to investigate the challenges of producing high performance and healthy homes from timber grown in England and Wales.

-Furthermore, this work has led to support from the UK Fire and Rescue Service (FRS) and as a result Dr Littlewood is working with the Computer Science department (their lead) from Cardiff Metropolitan University, and also artificial intelligent staff from Huddersfield University in collaboration with South Wales Fire and Rescue Service on a EPSRC funding application to enhance the management information system to better predict fire risk in buildings and when to action the Fire Audit.
+Furthermore, this work has led to support from the UK Fire and Rescue Service (FRS).
+As a result Dr Littlewood is working with the Computer Science department (lead) from Cardiff Metropolitan University, and also artificial intelligent staff from Huddersfield University in collaboration with South Wales Fire and Rescue Service on a EPSRC funding application to enhance the management information system to better predict fire risk in buildings and when to action the Fire Audit.